Banner-tailed kangaroo rat: Behavior

 The banner-tailed kangaroo rat is nocturnal and spends the day in a complex excavated burrow.
 On the surface, a characteristic mound develops as the animal digs and repairs tunnels, and removes old bedding, spoiled food and seed husks.
 The excavated material is ejected from one of several entrances and a mound builds up over time.
 Observations of a newly constructed tunnel system showed that a mound 3 m in diameter and 40 cm high was created in about two years and that each burrow system is occupied by a single kangaroo rat.
 The silky pocket mouse (Perognathus flavus) sometimes shares a burrow with the banner-tailed kangaroo rat.

 The banner-tailed kangaroo rat feeds on seeds and other parts of plants, most notably grass seeds in the form of whole seed-heads.
 It caches surplus food in its burrow, and is the most assiduous hoarder among the kangaroo rats.
 In a research study where the rats were fitted with radio-tracking equipment, individuals had a home range of about 450 m2 which overlapped slightly with that of its neighbours.
 Kangaroo rats emerged from their burrows soon after sunset and bounded swiftly to feeding areas, foraged for two or three hours and then hurried back to its burrow where it remained.
 Another burst of activity occurred a couple of hours before dawn.
 The foodstuffs collected and carried in the cheek pouches were seed heads and grass tufts and were stored in layers in the burrow in chambers up to 25 cm in diameter.

-The banner-tailed kangaroo rat uses foot-drumming in territorial defense, and makes a different foot-drumming signal when predators such as the gopher snake (Pituophis melanolsucus) are spotted.
+The banner-tailed kangaroo rat uses foot-drumming in territorial defense, and makes a different foot-drumming signal when predators such as the eastern pine snake (Pituophis melanolsucus) are spotted.
 Foot-drumming seems not to be used to warn conspecifics in adjoining ranges of danger, instead being used in parental care and to inform the predator that its potential prey is alert, making the chances of successful predation low.